-PMC BISERIAL-III SDLC CONTROL REGISTERS
+PMC BISERIAL-III HW2 SDLC CONTROL REGISTERS

-Transmit Enable : When this bit is a one the transmitter is enabled to send data starting with the address stored in the transmitter start-address register and continuing until the data at the address in the transmitter end-address register has been sent.
+Transmit Enable: When this bit is a one the transmitter is enabled to send data starting with the address stored in the transmitter start-address register and continuing until the data at the address in the transmitter end-address register has been sent.
 When this bit is a zero the transmitter is disabled.

-Receive Enable : When this bit is a one the receiver is enabled to receive data and store it in the dual-port RAM starting with the address stored in the receiver start-address register if it is the first message since the receiver was enabled, or in the next 16-bit address after the end-address of the last message if it is not.
+Receive Enable: When this bit is a one the receiver is enabled to receive data and store it in the dual-port RAM starting with the address stored in the receiver start-address register if it is the first message since the receiver was enabled, or in the next 16-bit address after the end-address of the last message if it is not.
 When this bit is a zero the receiver is disabled.

-Transmit Clear Enable : When this bit is a one the transmit enable bit will be cleared when the transmitted message completes.
-When this bit is a zero the transmitter will remain enabled, but no more data will be sent unless a new end address is loaded.
+Transmit Clear Enable: When this bit is a one the transmit enable bit will be cleared when the transmitted message completes and there is not another message pending.
+When this bit is a zero the transmitter will remain enabled, but no more data will be sent until a new end address is loaded.

-Transmit Interrupt Enable : When this bit is a one the transmitter interrupt is enabled.
-The interrupt will occur at when the transmit state-machine reaches the end address stored in the transmitter end-address register.
+Transmit Interrupt Enable: When this bit is a one the transmitter interrupt is enabled.
+The interrupt will occur at when the transmit state-machine reaches the end address stored in the transmitter end-address register and there is not another message pending.
 When this bit is a zero the interrupt status will still be latched, but will not cause an interrupt to occur.
 The transmit interrupt is mapped to the first interrupt line in its channel block.